Alchemy17/anitaskitchen/README.md

 #Anita's Kitchen

+##By Abdulrahman Mohamed

+###Description

+Images were provided by Moringa School but the designing was done by me, using knowledge from Moringa and other sources as well.
 This is a project about making a website for Anita's Restaurant.
 It has been written using HTML, CSS and BOOTSTRAP.

-##By Abdulrahman Mohamed

-###Description

-Images were provided by Moringa School but the designing was done by me, using knowledge from Moringa and other sources as well

 ###Requirements

 A working browser.

-Technologies Used
+###Technologies Used
 HTML
 CSS
 BOOTSTRAP